smhanov/syzgydb/README.md

 ## Introduction

 SyzgyDB is a high-performance, embeddable vector database designed for applications requiring efficient handling of large datasets.
 Written in Go, it leverages disk-based storage to minimize memory usage, making it ideal for systems with limited resources.
+SyzgyDB supports a range of distance metrics, including Euclidean and Cosine, and offers multiple quantization levels to optimize storage and search performance.

+With built-in integration for the Ollama server, SyzgyDB can automatically generate vector embeddings from text and images, simplifying the process of adding and querying data.
+This makes it well-suited for use cases such as image and video retrieval, recommendation systems, natural language processing, anomaly detection, and bioinformatics.
+With its RESTful API, SyzgyDB provides easy integration and management of collections and records, enabling developers to perform fast and flexible vector similarity searches.

 ## Features

-- **Disk-Based Storage**: Operates with minimal memory usage by storing data on disk.
+* **Disk-Based Storage**: Operates with minimal memory usage by storing data on disk.
-- **Automatic Embedding Generation**: Seamlessly integrates with the Ollama server to generate vector embeddings from text and images, reducing the need for manual preprocessing.
+* **Automatic Embedding Generation**: Seamlessly integrates with the Ollama server to generate vector embeddings from text and images, reducing the need for manual preprocessing.
-- **Vector Quantization**: Supports multiple quantization levels (4, 8, 16, 32, 64 bits) to optimize storage and performance.
+* **Vector Quantization**: Supports multiple quantization levels (4, 8, 16, 32, 64 bits) to optimize storage and performance.
-- **Distance Metrics**: Supports Euclidean and Cosine distance calculations for vector similarity.
+* **Distance Metrics**: Supports Euclidean and Cosine distance calculations for vector similarity.
-- **Scalable**: Efficiently handles large datasets with support for adding, updating, and removing documents.
+* **Scalable**: Efficiently handles large datasets with support for adding, updating, and removing documents.
-- **Search Capabilities**: Provides nearest neighbor and radius-based search functionalities.
+* **Search Capabilities**: Provides nearest neighbor and radius-based search functionalities.

-## Applications of Vector Databases

-Vector databases are used in a variety of applications, including:

-- **Image and Video Retrieval**
-- **Recommendation Systems**
-- **Natural Language Processing**
-- **Anomaly Detection**
-- **Bioinformatics**

-## Configuration

-### Configuring the Ollama Server

-1. **Ollama Server Address**: By default, the Ollama server is expected to run on `localhost:11434`.
-2. **Text and Image Models**: Specify the models to be used for text and image embeddings.

-### Data Folder

-- **Description**: Specifies the directory where collection files are stored.
-- **Default**: `./data`

 ## Running with Docker

 ```bash
 docker run -p 8080:8080 -v /path/to/your/data:/data smhanov/syzydb